LeunensMichiel/lowatter/src/markdown/pages/team.md

       Lien received her PhD in Civil Engineering in 2018.

-      In 2018, Lien and her team obtained a **valorisation grant** from IOF (UGent) to valorise the research carried out during Elisa her PhD.
+      In 2018, the LoWatter team received a **valorisation grant** from the IOF (UGent) to valorise the Legionella research carried out at UGent.
   - number: 5
     lang: nl
     name: Emiel Vermeersch